18F/handbook/pages/about-us/tts-consulting/operations/collaboration.md

 ### Be kind
-- Since we’re remote-first, Slack is a critical part of our culture.
+- Slack is a critical part of our culture.
 It’s one of the primary ways you’ll interact with your coworkers.
   - In TTS, this interaction is often through reaction emoji (“reactji”).
 Take as much care with these as you would with a written response, and be mindful that in-jokes and past references aren’t universally understood.
 - Slack is not always the right tool for what you need to do.
 Constructive feedback is best delivered face to face, such as on a video call or in person.